 - Fire Extinguisher – Store an extinguisher in addition to the others deployed in your home.

-Sanitation: The Fourth Pillar of a Survival Kit
+The Fourth Survival Kit Focus: Sanitation

 Poor sanitation can be a surprising enemy when you and your family are in survival mode.
 Sickness and infection were the biggest killers in pre-modern times, and any societal collapse situations would surely take us back to these conditions.
 Toilet paper is often a subject of ridicule when it comes to prepping- but seriously, who likes to run out of toilet paper?